airbnb/rudolph/README.md

 ## Who is Rudolph For?
 Rudolph is built for teams interested in deploying [Santa](https://github.com/google/santa) to implement Binary Authorization on MacOS environments.
-In particular, it is designed to support Santa in **Lockdown Mode**.
+In particular, it is designed around supporting:

+* Santa in `LOCKDOWN` Mode
+* Realtime unblocking
+* Machine-specific configurations

 Addtionally, Rudolph uses Amazon Web Services and is ideal for teams that are too small to stand up or maintain more sophisticated environments.